-The shoulder is a complicated joint and takes offence easily – which is why it has to be dealt with affection, care and attention.
+The shoulder is a complicated joint and takes offence easily – which is why it must be treated with affection, care and attention

 The shoulder is very agile, as it is only linked to the trunk by the collarbone.
-This means the shoulder blade glides along the rib cage and thus increases the actual shoulder joint’s freedom of movement.
-The shoulder itself is poised between mobility and stability, which is why younger patients’ complaints tend toward dislocation.
+This means the shoulder blade glides along the rib cage and thus increases the actual shoulder joint’s range of motion.
+The shoulder itself is poised between mobility and stability.
+Younger patients complaint more of dislocation or instability.
 Older patients mainly suffer from wear of the rotator cuff and cartilage.

 Shoulder Treatment at OCM